 Passport and visa

 Your passport must be valid, minimum of six months beyond your return date from the trip and make sure that you are not running out of the blank visa pages.
 Bhutan visa is taken care of by us, and you will be emailed electronic visa approval document 3-4 weeks before the trip date.
 You will get an actual visa seal on your passport upon arrival at Paro airport.

 Trek Difficulty and Preparation

 This low-altitude trek is one of the most accessible hikes in Bhutan.
 Our highest altitude is 7,380 feet (2,250 meters); our overnight camps vary from 6000 ft. to 7000 ft.
 We’ll usually walk four to six hours each day; some days could be longer, depending on local conditions and the pace chosen by the group.
 Trail conditions vary from easy to rugged; magnificent to miserable (especially if it rains).
 Altitude sickness should not be a concern, but we recommend conditioning – jogging, cycling, swimming, and hiking in hilly terrain – in the months before departure.
 Please note: this trek should not be taken as means of losing weight.
 If you buy new boots for the trek, please break them in before you leave.
 Anyone with existing heart, lung, or high blood pressure issues should consult their physician before signing up for this trip.

 What is a typical trekking trip in Bhutan like?

 A trekking day in Bhutan usually consists of five to seven hours of walking.
 Pack animals, ponies or yaks are provided to porter provisions, baggage, and equipment.
 We offer all the necessary camping, and kitchen equipment required for the trip.
-Camping gear includes two-person sleeping tents, a toilet tent, a kitchen tent, dining tables and chairs, and foam mattress.
+Camping gear includes two-person sleeping tents, a toilet tent and a kitchen tent, dining tables and chairs, and foam mattress.
 You should bring your sleeping bag.